A Philosophical Debate With Tangible Rewards

 With both books in hand:

-3. Place both books in this slot/delivery mechanism
+- Place both books in the drawer

-4. The Anchoresses can now access their requested texts
+- The Anchoresses can now access their requested texts

 The Philosophical Debate: Brun vs Chao